 BEE's General Goals are as follows:

-- To illustrate, by private-public partnerships, the provision of energy-efficient services as required in the EC bill.
+- To illustrate, by private-public partnerships, the provision of energy-efficient services is required in the EC bill.

-In addition to these, following are also the objectives BEE aims for: -
+In addition to these, the following are also the objectives BEE aims for:-

 - Provide guidelines and policy proposals for national energy conservation programs.